Maysville and Lexington Railroad

-The Maysville and Lexington Railroad was a 19th-century railway company in north-central Kentucky in the United States, connecting Maysville on the Ohio River with Lexington at the center of the state.
+The Maysville and Lexington Railroad was a 19th-century railway company in Kentucky in the United States, connecting Maysville on the Ohio River with Lexington at the center of the state.

 It operated from 1850 to 1856, when it failed.
-It was subsequently reëstablished as two separate companies – a Northern and a Southern division.
+It was subsequently re-established as two separate companies – a Northern and a Southern division, in 1868.
 Both were eventually incorporated into the L&N and today make up part of the CSX Transportation system.